LIFT Open Market Shared Equity

-The LIFT Open Market Shared Equity Scheme (OMSE) helps people receive up to 40% of funding towards the price of a home on the open market.
+The LIFT Open Market Shared Equity (OMSE) scheme helps buyers to purchase a home for sale on the open market by providing up to 40% funding towards the price.

 Link administers the LIFT Open Market Shared Equity scheme on behalf of the Scottish Government throughout Scotland.